Startup Austria

 The Ecosystem Map

 Universities.
 Graz has four major universities: Karl-Franzens-Universitat, Technische Universitat Graz (TU Graz), Medizinische Universitat Graz, and FH Joanneum.
+Roughly 60,000 students in a city of 300,000 — a ratio of students to population that is extraordinary for a city this size, and the root of Graz’s unusual talent density.
 TU Graz in particular is a talent pipeline for technical founders and a source of R&D partnerships.
 The university’s spin-off programs have launched dozens of companies.

 The AplusB centers connected to these universities provide incubation space, mentoring, and early-stage funding for academic founders.
 If your startup has a research component, these programs are worth investigating.